-Every major international development agreement adopted by the global community over the past five years has recognized the important role that water must play in securing positive outcomes for citizens and ensuring the sustainability of development efforts.
-This acceptance of water's role provides an avenue for developing states, such as those in the Caribbean, to leverage technical and financial support for the water sector.
+Every major international development agreement that has been adopted by the global community over the past five years has recognized the important role that water must play in securing positive outcomes for citizens and ensuring the sustainability of development efforts.
+This acceptance of the role of water provides an avenue for developing States, such as ours in the Caribbean, to leverage technical and financial support for the water sector.